Soviet–Japanese War: Background and buildup

 At the Yalta Conference (February 1945), Stalin secured from Roosevelt the promise of Stalin's Far Eastern territorial desires in return for agreeing to enter the Pacific War within two or three months of the defeat of Germany.
 By mid-March 1945, things were not going well in the Pacific for the Japanese, who withdrew their elite troops from Manchuria to support actions in the Pacific.
 Meanwhile, the Soviets continued their Far Eastern buildup.
 The Soviets had decided that they did not wish to renew the Neutrality Pact.
 The Neutrality Pact required that twelve months before its expiry, the Soviets must advise the Japanese and so on 5 April 1945, they informed the Japanese that they did not wish to renew the treaty.
 That caused the Japanese considerable concern, but the Soviets went to great efforts to assure the Japanese that the treaty would still be in force for another twelve months and that the Japanese had nothing to worry about.

 On 9 May 1945 (Moscow Time), Germany surrendered and so if the Soviets were to honour the Yalta Agreement, they would need to enter war with Japan by 9 August 1945.
 The situation continued to deteriorate for the Japanese, now the only Axis power left in the war.
 They were keen to remain at peace with the Soviets and extend the Neutrality Pact and also wanted to achieve an end to the war.
 Since Yalta, they had repeatedly approached or tried to approach the Soviets to extend the Neutrality Pact and to enlist the Soviets in negotiating peace with the Allies.
 The Soviets did nothing to discourage the Japanese hopes and drew the process out as long as possible but continued to prepare their invasion forces.
 One of the roles of the Cabinet of Admiral Baron Suzuki, which took office in April 1945, was to try to secure any peace terms short of unconditional surrender.
 In late June, they approached the Soviets (the Neutrality Pact was still in place), inviting them to negotiate peace with the Allies in support of Japan, providing them with specific proposals and in return, they offered the Soviets very attractive territorial concessions.
 Stalin expressed interest, and the Japanese awaited the Soviet response.
 The Soviets continued to avoid providing a response.
-The Potsdam Conference was held from 16 July to 2 August 1945.
+The Potsdam Conference was held (in the Soviet-occupied German city of Potsdam) from 16 July to 2 August 1945.
 On 24 July, the Soviet Union recalled all embassy staff and families from Japan.
 On 26 July, the conference produced the Potsdam Declaration whereby Churchill, Harry S. Truman and Chiang Kai-shek (the Soviet Union was not officially at war with Japan) demanded the unconditional surrender of Japan.
 The Japanese continued to wait for the Soviet response and avoided responding to the declaration.